acidbubbles/vambooru/README.md

 * Delete scene and users (and make sure we do delete them)
 * Show the scenes you voted for
 * Track downloads (popularity)
+* Upload a different "Cover" image (or suggest a way to reference imgur or other sharing sites)
+* GZip json/js/css responses